MatthewOwen0519/configure-ad/README.md

 <p>

 - Login to the Domain Controller (Remote Desktop) and verify Client-1 shows up in Active Directory Users and Computers inside the "Computers" container on the root of the domain
-- Create a enw OU named "_CLIENTS" and drag Client-1 into it
+- Create a new OU named "_CLIENTS" and drag Client-1 into it

 </p>
 <br />